-Every four years, there is also a leap year, which further impacts the calendar.
+There is also a leap year every four years, which further impacts the calendar.
 Even if a leap year falls on a weekend, as it did in 2020, it still affects the schedule by pushing forward all future holidays and trading days by one day.
 This often results in an additional trading day in the year.
-This is why, as alluded to above, 2020 has 253 trading days – one more than the average.
+As alluded to above, 2020 has 253 trading days — one more than the average.

 Another reason variations occur is that while the trading calendar is usually followed quite strictly, in certain instances, trading may halt in response to significant events.